EbrahimGabriel/student-approval-project/README.md

 1. Before doing anything, pull from the repository.
 2. Create a separate branch (git checkout -b <branchname>) and work from there.
 3. Name your branches closely to the feature you are working on (e.g. student-signup, student-approval, etc.)
-4. When commiting, follow the lab conventions (or kung pumayag si ma'am na kahit ano then: <branchname>: 'commit message')
+4. When commiting, follow the lab conventions (or kung pumayag si ma'am na kahit ano then: branchname: 'commit message')
 5. When pushing, do not push to the main branch!
-Push to the branch you are working on. (git push origin <branchname>)
+Push to the branch you are working on. (git push origin branchname)
 6. Afterwards, create a pull request to be reviewed and merged with main.

 ## How to make a pull request